Botox for Thyroid Eye Disease

 - Vision problems

 These are not all the possible side effects of Botox.
-Talk to your doctor or TED specialist about what to expect when taking Botox.
-You also should call your doctor if you have any changes that concern you when taking Botox.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Botox.

 Things to know about Botox